-Borrowers must pay MIP.
-With an FHA loan, borrowers have to pay MIP (mortgage insurance premium) as part of the loan.
-(Conventional mortgages have PMI, while FHA loans have MIP.)
 The premiums that borrowers pay contribute to the Mutual Mortgage Insurance Fund.
 FHA draws from this fund to pay lenders' claims when borrowers default.
-(Learn about the difference between conventional, FHA, and VA loans.)

-Under HUD policy (the FHA is part of HUD), in most cases, the servicer must review a borrower who has an FHA-insured loan and is behind in payments—or about to fall behind—for loss mitigation options.
-The servicer has to evaluate the borrower using a process called a "waterfall" to determine which, if any, of the options listed below are appropriate.
+The servicer has to evaluate the borrower using a "waterfall," a series of steps, to determine which, if any, of the options listed below are appropriate.

-Under federal law, most homeowners—including those with FHA loans—get 120 days to try to work out an alternative to foreclosure before the foreclosure can begin.
-But if you’re not able to work out one of the options above or another loss mitigation option, the foreclosure will start.
+Federal law provides time for the loss mitigation process before a foreclosure can start.
+Under federal law, most homeowners, including those with FHA loans, get 120 days to work out an alternative to foreclosure before the foreclosure begins.
+But if you can't work out one of the options above or another loss mitigation option, the foreclosure will start.